JTheJackal/halo-trust-test2/README.md

 ### Update

-<h3>Changes Overview<h3>
+<h4>Changes Overview</h4>

-Clone option added to dropdown on main page
+<p>Clone option added to dropdown on main page</p>
-Clone functionality added using a new route which uses an activity ID like the edit page does.
-Form then posts to /store just as the create page does.
+<p>Clone functionality added using a new route which uses an activity ID like the edit page does.
+Form then posts to /store just as the create page does.</p>

-Test cases added for functionality and validation
+<p>Test cases added for functionality and validation</p>

-Repeated code in ActivityController refactored.
+<p>Repeated code in ActivityController refactored.</p>
-Repeated code in the 3 views (create, edit and clone) refactored to use Blade Components instead
+<p>Repeated code in the 3 views (create, edit and clone) refactored to use Blade Components instead</p>

 ### Original